OhanazzZ/Mit_and_Yit/README.md

 Router for review system allows to find reviews, edit existing review and upload new review for a specific user.

 * https://mityit.herokuapp.com/review/:id :
-  * a **GET** request that gets reviews written to the user identifiable by the provided ID
+  * **GET** request - get reviews written to the user identifiable by the provided ID

 * https://mityit.herokuapp.com/review/:id :
-  * a **POST** request that writes a new review to the user identifiable by the provided ID
+  * **POST** request - write a new review to the user identifiable by the provided ID
 Input JSON file:
 ```
 {